-Don’t drive into the city if you’re visiting by car.
+Don’t drive into the city if you’re day tripping from Seville by car.
 The old town streets are impossibly narrow, one way, and may morph into stairways.
 The houses are scrupulously blanched perfection, devoid of decoration.

 Arcos’ main square, the the Plaza de Cabildo, used to double as a bullring.
 Take a look at the 15th century magic circle with constellations embedded in the stone pavement.
 This was the spot where priest-exorcists would cleanse babies of evil spirits before their baptisms.